 The funded status tells us if the Plan has enough assets to cover all its liabilities.
-The total Plan improved on the going-concern funded status, however lost ground on a solvency basis due to lower interest rates.
+The total Plan slightly improved on the going-concern funded status, and modestly declined on a solvency basis.
+Of concern, however, is the discrepancy in the going-concern funded status of the two funds.
+The PTF, which supports the earned benefits of active members, (who will be future retirees) has a persistent deficit position.